gluecodes/gluecodes-glue-dom/README.md

 - `component` A function to render component
 - `tag` A function to create an element
 - `text` A function to create text
-- `reusableUiPiece` A function returning reusable virtual DOM
+- `reusableUiPiece` A function returning reusable DOM
 - `textChunk` Either a string or an object which uses text formatters.
 If any chunk is empty, the whole sentence won't be rendered

 ### API